RodionChachura/booksconcepts.com/content/blog/this-is-marketing-you-cant-be-seen-until-you-learn-to-see-by-seth-godin/index.md

 date: 2019-08-26
 title: "“This Is Marketing: You Can’t Be Seen Until You Learn to See” by Seth Godin"
 draft: false
 description: "While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to…"
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.
+The effective kind of marketing is…"
 categories: []
 keywords: [Entrepreneurship,Marketing,Seth Godin,Books,Reading]
 ---

 ### “This Is Marketing: You Can’t Be Seen Until You Learn to See” by Seth Godin

+While reading this book, I wrote down the main concepts from it.
+They can be useful for you if just finished listening audiobook or want to refresh knowledge.

 <figure>

 ![](/images2/this-is-marketing-you-cant-be-seen-until-you-learn-to-see-by-seth-godin-0.jpg)

 </figure>

-While reading this book, I wrote down the main concepts from it.
-You may find them useful if you just finished reading audiobook or want to refresh knowledge.
-Also, these notes can help you to decide — want you to read this book or not.

 ### Not Mass, Not Spam, Not Shameful…